 Riley B. King is one of the first names that jumps to mind when the subject of blues guitar comes up.
 His passion and energy both on and offstage as well as his trademark style of playing set him apart from the amateurs early in his career.

 He rose to prominence in Memphis during a live radio performance in 1948 that morphed into a regular spot on a local station.
 His popularity and renown increased exponentially over the following years as he graduated from small-time radio to small venues, to concert halls, to stadiums, and everything in between.

 6 years after his death in 2015, B.B.
 King remains immortalized in the Blues Foundation Hall of Fame as well as the Rock and Roll Hall of Fame.

-The name Eric Clapton is synonymous with 20th century blues-rock music and as popular as NZ casino games.
+The name Eric Clapton is synonymous with 20th century blues-rock music.
 Clapton has embodied several distinctive styles of playing throughout his long and illustrious career, but has always kept one foot firmly rooted in his blues origins.

 Clapton has made history as the only musician to be inducted into the Rock and Roll Hall of Fame a record 3 times.
 Throughout his many decades as a beloved guitarist, singer, and songwriter, Clapton has performed with several groups and artists, most notably: The Yardbirds, The Bluesbreakers, Cream, Blind Faith, and Derek and the Dominoes.

 In the early 70’s, Clapton famously battled with addictions to heroin and alcohol that sent him into isolation for 2 years.
 After his recovery, he returned stronger than ever, releasing album after album.
 Many believe his success culminated in the early 90’s with his release of the album Unplugged, for which he won 2 separate Grammy awards.

 - What You May Not Know About Elvis Presley

 - Longest Running Musical Theatre Of All Time